Books

 I’m always impressed by authors who write historical and Lois Donovan’s novel is no exception.
 What makes this book truly remarkable is the mix of modern and past.
 I think she did an amazing job of mixing the two timelines and more importantly, giving readers a historical overview of the Acadian Deportation without overwhelming us with information.

-The novel is intense at times (like the scene where Sarah takes on two English soldiers) and heartbreaking, but it also has a wonderful mix of humour, action, and just the right amount of romance.
+The Journal is intense at times (like the scene where Sarah takes on two English soldiers) and heartbreaking, but it also has a wonderful mix of humour, action, and just the right amount of romance.
 This is definitely a book worth reading!
 Natasha Deen, author.

 Kami receives a crazy offer involving her grandparents’ historic house in Edmonton.
 Not Kami’s idea of “her best year ever,” but her mother insists it will be the perfect opportunity to connect with her estranged father.
 When Kami discovers a journal from 1929, newspaper clippings send her hurling back in time where she becomes an eye-witness to two of Alberta’s biggest stories of the year.
 “Wop” May is about to make his historic Mission of Mercy flight and Emily Murphy and the Famous Five are fighting to have women declared persons in the British North America Act.
 As for Kami, well, she has her own battles to fight in 1929.